 }

-The #if, #elif, #else, and #endif preprocessing directives in the C# language are among the most useful directives available.
-They allow you to keep a single source file but compile it in different ways based on #define directives or definitions in Visual Studio.
+A summary.
+The #if, #elif, #else, and #endif preprocessing directives in the C# language are among the most useful directives.
+They enable support for conditional compilation.